GSI-Xapiens-CSIRO/BGSI-GeneticAnalysisSupportPlatformIndonesia-GASPI/cognito/PROCESS_DIAGRAM.md

 **Key Points**:
 - Migration runs automatically before Cognito resources are created
-- Script safely handles both existing and non-existing user pools
+- Script handles duplicate pools by keeping the newest and deleting others
 - Users with AWS bindings are preserved, unbound users are deleted
 - Process is idempotent - safe to run multiple times